syedmusab/chatbot-automation-assessment/README.md

 - https://github.com/syedmusab/chatbot-automation-assessment.git

--- Command to install dependencies and run executions npm install        # for installation of dependencies
+2. ** Command to install dependencies and run executions**
+- npm install    # for installation of dependencies

 ## Running Tests
+1. **npx cypress open**   # for GUI execution - (it will open modal from where files can be selected for execution)
-npx cypress open   # for GUI execution npx cypress run    # for headless execution and reporting
+2. **npx cypress run**    # for headless execution and reporting (report path will be populated in terminal window)

 ## Reports
 Reports are saved in: